Relationships 042 – Nested Spheres

 These nested spheres can be used to illustrate two unique concepts: objects inside other objects and as the shells in a "shell game."
 This series is meant to be used with animation, so don't dismiss this series based on the comparatively hum-drum series example.
 The frameworks used within a concept are exciting and impactful, and this tutorial is packed with all the information you need for formatting and animating these frameworks.

 We've included as a download in this tutorial an example of how you might use these spheres with the shell game concept.
-It's also the Chart of the Month for November 2010.
+It's also the Power Chart for November 2010.
 It's probably best if you are fairly adept at motion path animations before you try this one.
 We actually had to graph it out and it's not really that complicated a sequence – just two sets of moves.
 If you really wanted to confuse someone, you'd probably need to do more sets of moves.

 The motion paths overlap each other and the start and end points for one look like they're attached to another shell.
 Visually, it is impossible to look at the animation and tell what goes where and when.
 The solution is very simple, however.